 How does coaching work?

-- When you meet with your coach (by Skype, or by email), you will tell about yourself, your family, and how you homeschool (or how your group works).
+- When you meet with your coach (by video chat ideally – Zoom or Skype, or by phone if you need a voice-only option), you will tell about yourself, your family, and how you homeschool (or how your group works).

 - Then you explain what you would like to work on.
 You might want to concentrate on an area where things aren’t going well in your individual homeschool (or are going well but you’d like it to go better).

 - Or perhaps you’d like to work on forming or improving a homeschool co-op, support group, umbrella school, or group classes.